rbpatt2019/ToDonePy/README.rst

         to do task rank

 ``to`` is the base command.
 It must be invoked to use any part of the tool.
 The ``do`` subcommand is how you add tasks to your ``TODO.tsv``.
-After ``to do``, there are two mandatory arguments: the ``task`` and the ``rank``.
-The first argument is ``task``.
+After ``to do``, there are two mandatory arguments: the ``rank`` and the ``task``.
+The first argument is ``rank``. ``rank`` should be a number indicating how important this task is.
+1 is very important, 2 less so, etc. Though nothing explicitly bans you from using as many ranks as you want, I'd reccomed using 3 for high, medium, and low priority.
+The second argument is ``task``.
 Here, specify what it is you need to do.
-If your task takes more than one word to describe, than you need to include it in quotes. ``rank`` should be a number indicating how important this task is.
-1 is very important, 2 less so, etc. Though nothing explicitly bans you from using as many ranks as you want, I'd reccomed using 3 for high, medium, and low priority.
+If your task takes more than one word to describe, then you need to include it in quotes.
 So, if you wanted to remind yourself to write an abstract for that paper you've been delaying, call:

 .. code:: sh

-        to do 'Write my abstract' 1
+        to do 1 'Write my abstract'

-This will create ``TODO.tsv`` if it doesn't already exist, and add 'Write my abstract' with a rank of one to it.
+This will create ``TODO.tsv`` if it doesn't already exist, and add 'Write my abstract' with a rank of one to it. ``to do`` also logs the date and time the task was added, so that you always know how old a task is.

+``to do`` also has one option: ``--sort/-s``.
+This specifies how to sort your list after a new task is added.
+It must be one of: ``[rank, date, both, none]``. ``both`` sorts by name and then date, and ``none`` does not sort, simply appending tasks to the end of your list.
+It defaults to ``both``, so that your highest priority tasks are first, and, among those, the oldest are first.
+If you just wanted to sort by date after adding a new task, then you could call:

+..code:: sh

+        to do --sort date 1 'Important work'

 .. _to doing: